 Homework is set for all year groups, although in the early years this will mainly be reading.
-As the children progress through school, more formal homework is set, including the learning of spellings and times tables, literacy and maths.
+As the children progress through school, more formal homework is set, including the learning of spellings and times tables.
+Please see the website for our Homework Policy.

-Parents' Voluntary Contributions
+Parents''Voluntary Contributions